-This afternoon visit the archaeological site of Wiang Kum Kam, a 'lost city' outside Chiang Mai.
-The local king, Mangrai, chose this as his capital (replacing Chiang Rai) before destructive river floods forced him to instead build Chiang Mai in 1296.
+Visit the fascinating archaeological site of Wiang Kum Kam, a 'lost city' outside Chiang Mai.
+The local king, Mangrai, chose this as his capital (Chiang Rai) before river floods forced him to instead build Chiang Mai in 1296.

-Next visit two of Chiang Mai's temples (Wat Chedi Luang and Wat Phra Singh) before time at leisure in Chiang Mai.
+Next, visit two of Chiang Mai's temples (Wat Chedi Luang and Wat Phra Singh) before time at leisure in Chiang Mai.